civa86/micro-arch-poc/docs/development/README.md

 ./mvnw spring-boot:run
 ```

-Microservice will run in `http://localhost:8080` by default but service port can be changed inside configuration properties.
+microservice will run in `http://localhost:8080` by default but service port can be changed inside configuration properties.

 #### Configuration Properties